lAnubisl/DatabaseProjectLinux/README.md

 # Environment Setup
+## Description

+This is a sample repository that shows how to create SQL Database on Azure and deploy database schema to it.
+The full article can be found here [https://byalexblog.net/article/azure-sql-schema-deployment/](https://byalexblog.net/article/azure-sql-schema-deployment/)

 ## 1. Install dotnet6.
 See: https://learn.microsoft.com/en-us/dotnet/core/install/linux-debian (later versions are not supported by sqlpackage as of 1 Jub 2023)
 ```
 wget https://packages.microsoft.com/config/debian/11/packages-microsoft-prod.deb -O packages-microsoft-prod.deb